hadley/tidy-data/correspondence/2-response.md

 > that have notably different time patterns within a day." really didn't
 > clarify the goal sufficiently for me.
 Perhaps an example of an unusual
 > time course would help to clarify things.
 (R3)

+I've added a figure showing the temporal pattern over all causes of death, and tweaked the explanation.
+Hopefully this should now be clear.

 Minor problems
 ==============